Kate Stanworth

 I have built long-term relationships of trust and collaboration with individuals and communities as far and wide as Somaliland and Argentina, and am motivated by a desire to connect emotionally with the people I photograph, and to understand their struggles, dreams and aspirations.

-My work has been published by The Guardian, The Sunday Times, BBC News, Al Jazeera, Time Out, The Economist, CNN, International Business Times, Internazionale and many more.
+My work has been published by The Guardian, Tate Publishing, The Sunday Times, BBC News, Al Jazeera, Time Out, The Economist, CNN, International Business Times, Internazionale and many more.
 My clients include Save the Children, Marie Curie, Shelter, Mencap, SaferWorld, ON Agency, Big Leaf Foundation, The Queen’s Nursing Institute and London Business School.

 I have led photography workshops for diverse groups including young Somalis at the Hargeisa International Book Fair, summer school students at Oxford and Cambridge Universities, young displaced people in the UK in collaboration with Big Leaf Foundation, and my local neighbours in South London.
 I attended facilitator training in participatory photography methods at PhotoVoice, London, in 2019.